Exoplanets as Sub-GeV Dark Matter Detectors: Additional Cross Section Sensitivity Results

 To obtain the limits on DM-electron scattering in exoplanets, we also assume a hydrogen sphere for the exoplanets.
 As the chemical composition is dominantly hydrogen, this allows the assumption that the proton number density is identical to the electron number density.
 A subdominant correction comes from the helium abundance, which we neglect to be conservative.
 Note that given the hydrogen target, relativistic shell effects play no role in the considered processes.
 We assume a momentum independent DM-electron cross section $\sigma_{\chi \rm e}$, i.e. the electron form factor is $F=1$.

 Figure~\ref{fig:xseclep} shows the DM-electron scattering sensitivity estimates, alongside existing limits from direct detection~\cite{Essig_2012,Essig_2017,Angle_2011,Aprile_2016,Agnes_2018,Agnese_2018,Crisler_2018,Abramoff_2019,Aguilar_Arevalo_2019,barak2020sensei,collaboration2020germaniumbased,Amaral:2020ryn} and solar reflection~\cite{An:2017ojc,Emken_2018}.
 Note that these limits have different assumptions; the direct detection limits do not require any minimum annihilation cross section.
-While the region of sensitivity of Jovian planets is already constrained by direct detection experiments, brown dwarfs will have some sensitivity to new DM-electron scattering parameter space.
 We show the sensitivity for when about all ($95\%$) and the likely smallest possible detectable amount ($10\%$) of DM is captured.
 Electron-dominated interactions may be found in for example leptophilic DM models~\cite{Fox:2008kb,Kopp:2009et,Kopp:2014tsa,Bell:2014tta, DEramo:2017zqw}.
+The lower end of the curves is truncated by the mass in which DM evaporates out of the system.
+Here, we have not included evaporation as this value is highly model dependent; see Sec.~\ref{sec:evap} for discussion.

 Note that the difference in results between scattering off different targets such as nuclei and electrons is simply due to their different masses.
 When the DM mass is comparable to the target mass, scattering is most efficient.
 This is why the shape of the electron scattering cross section plots and the nucleon scattering plots are different -- the nucleon (proton) scattering is most efficient around the proton mass of 1 GeV, and therefore strongest around this mass.
 On the other hand, the electron scattering is most efficient around the electron mass of about 0.5 MeV, and therefore the cross section limits are strongest approaching this mass.